nest/nest-simulator/doc/installation/configuration.rst

 literal and the second argument (the number) to an integer.
 Using ``mark`` and ``>>``, the content of the userargs array is added to a dictionary, which is stored under the name ``args``.
-The second line just prints the content of the lamda variable.
+The second line just prints the content of the lambda variable.